locationtech/udig-platform/docs/user/en/Merge Tool.rst

 geometry and attributes of the merged Feature.
 The geometry could be either the **geometric union** of the geometries from the input features, or the single geometry from one of the input features.

--- note: Two different approaches to Merge Tool usage are currently available: the *classic* mode and the new *operation mode*.
+.. note:: Two different approaches to Merge Tool usage are currently available: the *classic mode* and the new *operation mode*.
 Their desciption in noted to follow.

 To use the Merge tool ('*classic mode*'):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~